 My wonderful experiences with Girl Scouts has helped me grow as a person.
 If it was not for the Girl Scouts I would not be where I am – poised to start my new life as a college student and then (hopefully) in my career as an early education teacher.

-2018 Winner - Shreeshruthi Raghavan
+2018 Recipient - Shreeshruthi Raghavan

 I believe that my experience as a Girl Scout is full of sincerity and empowerment.
 Ever since I was a Brownie, Girl Scouts has taught me immensely about the importance of two things: self-worth and dedication to others.
 My journey as a Girl Scout has been able to and continues to make me a more confident and driven version of myself.